-For press, media, & collaborations
+For media, donors, & collaborations

 We believe that all people should have the freedom to grieve the loss of a loved one in their own way, but in a culture that allows around two weeks for bereavement, that often does not happen.